SEARCH

 For bird-inspired garden art, also see Creative Birdhouse Ideas.

-Help!
-This Bird Won’t Stop Pecking My Window!
+This Bird Won’t Stop Tapping or Pecking!

 Tap-tap-tap tap-tap-tap